 Whilst looking around for people who might've had something to do with the Executel I came across two

 names, one still active and one that's disappeared.
-John Staniland Burton used to run Apex Communications; they
+John Staniland Burton used to run Aston Communications; they

 seemed to pride themselves on servicing and repairing Executels.
 These days their website is a single broken page but I'd love to

 The other name is Sean Newcombe whose bio says not only was he at STC and oversaw the

 design of the Executel but also oversaw the design of the ICL One-Per-Desk a couple of years later after STC bought ICL.
 I'd been

 led to believe the two machines were totally separate but...

 These days they're mostly to be found in museums, even the National Trust has one in one of their more

 Unfortunately plastic hides a multitude of storage sins and this one's internals looked like it had been